Fowey Lifeboat Station: Description

 The three-storey lifeboat station was built in 1997 in a style that blends with the older buildings around it.
 The gabled central section has covered facilities for the IRB at ground floor level and a small bow window at first floor level.
 On the left is a two-storey wing which includes a fund-raising RNLI shop.
 The right hand wing is three storeys high.
-It is on the landward side of Passage Street opposite the IRB's launch site and the AWB's moorings.
+It is on the landward side of Passage Street opposite the IRB's launch site and the ALB's moorings.